mccloudaero/goliath-quadcopter/avionics/README.md

 The custom mixer file for Goliath will be located in this folder.

 ### Theory of Operation
 After ensuring that the area is clear, the first step is to set the master switch to ON.
-At this point the Pixhawk controller will power up and start in safe mode.
+At this point the Pixhawk controller will power up and start in standby mode (Main LED will be breathing).
 While in safe mode, all of the servos and relays are disabled from being activated by the firmware.
 Once it's confirmed that the firmware is operating nominally, the operator can take the system out of safe mode.
 At this point all of the controls can be checked out prior to starting the engine.
 If all of the controls are working nominally, the engine can then be started.
 The engine ignition relay is enabled, allowing the engine to run.
 Next, the starter is used to start the engine.

+### Arming and Disarming
+To arm the drone, put the throttle stick in the bottom right corner.
+To disarm, put the throttle stick in the bottom left corner.
+Alternatively arming and disarming can also be performed in QGroundControl.